← Writing

 A complex question receives a clean answer before its dimensions have been explored.
 The room experiences this as efficiency.
 Alternatives are not generated, and trade-offs remain implied rather than examined.

-Once convergence occurs, it becomes difficult to reopen the discussion without disrupting momentum.
-The team commits to a path before understanding the range of possible paths.
+Once convergence occurs, reopening the discussion becomes socially and operationally expensive.
+The team commits to a path before understanding the range of possible paths, and then works hard to make that path succeed.

 Silent Divergence

-Direct agreement on a conclusion does not guarantee shared understanding of the reasoning behind it.
+Agreement on a conclusion does not guarantee shared understanding of the reasoning behind it, although it is often treated as if it does.

 One person may support a decision because they believe it is temporary.
-Another may support it because they believe it is permanent.
-A product manager may be optimising for revenue.
-A designer may be optimising for usability.
+Another because they believe it is permanent.
+A product manager may be optimising for revenue, a designer for usability, and an engineer for system stability.
+All of these are reasonable positions.
+None of them are necessarily aligned.

-Because those differences are never externalised, they surface later as friction during execution.
-What looks like disagreement about implementation is often disagreement about the logic that was never shared.
+Because those differences are not externalised, they surface later as friction during execution.
+What looks like disagreement about implementation is often disagreement about the logic that was never made visible, which is a more difficult conversation to have once work is underway.

 Narrative Lock-In

-Once a decision is made, the organisation begins constructing a story to justify it.
+Once a decision is made, the organisation begins constructing a story to justify it, often without realising that this is what is happening.

 Subsequent data is interpreted through the lens of the initial answer.
 If metrics appear to support the decision, confidence increases.
-If they contradict it, explanations are generated to preserve the conclusion.
+If they contradict it, explanations are generated to preserve the conclusion, which is an efficient way to maintain momentum at the expense of accuracy.

-Over time, the answer becomes anchored, not because it has been continuously validated, but because it has been continuously defended.
+Over time, the answer becomes anchored, not because it has been continuously validated, but because it has been continuously defended, which is not quite the same thing.

 Recurring Rework